charlietait147/HomeEcoEarner-client/README.md

 # HomeEcoEarner

+This is the development stage of Home EcoEarner.

 It is a development landing page and website of a renewal energy installation company that helps individuals to acquire renewable energy assets at low or no cost like solar panels and batteries.